dotnet/orleans/Samples/2.3/AdHocReactiveCaching/readme.md

 * `ProducerGrain (A)` increments its value by `1` every `5` seconds.
 * `ProducerGrain (B)` increments its value by `10` every `15` seconds.
 * `ResponseTimeout` on both client and silo are reduced to `10` seconds for this sample.
-This helps demonstrate long polling to `ProducerGrain (B)` fail on `TimeoutException` every so often and recover.
+This helps demonstrate long polling to `ProducerGrain (B)` fail every so often and recover.
 * `Aggregator (A|B)` long polls `ProducerGrain (A)` and `ProducerGrain (B)`.

 * `ProducerCacheGrain (A)`, `ProducerCacheGrain (B)` and `AggregatorCacheGrain (A|B)` long poll their respective producer grains.